This post may contain affiliate links. Please see my disclosure policy to learn more.

 Black Locust

 The White Flower Tree is a fast-growing hardwood tree with white blooms that have a strong scent.
 Because the wood is heavy and has a lot of energy content, it’s an excellent tree to have on hand if you need firewood.
 It’s thorny and brittle, with sharp thorns.
-Additionally, black locust seeds itself somewhat too readily.
+Additionally, black locust seeds themselves somewhat too readily.
 As a result, this tree is frequently a nuisance and invasive in certain regions.
-You should avoid planting this tree in your yard.
+You may want to avoid planting this tree in your yard.

 Cottonwood